JikaiLong/To-do-list-Angular-SideProject/README.md

 # To-do-list-with-angular-component
-An old Angular web app
+An Angular1/Angularjs attempt with basic web stuff